DataSources.Rmd

 The OMOP CDM standardizes observational healthcare data, enabling the harmonization of disparate data sources into a consistent format.
 This standardization encompasses structured data schemas, controlled vocabularies for medical terminologies, and unique identifiers for clinical concepts, ensuring that data from varied healthcare systems and studies can be compared and analyzed collectively.
 By transforming diverse datasets into a unified model, the OMOP CDM facilitates robust, scalable, and reproducible research across the global healthcare research community, enhancing the reliability and validity of findings derived from real-world data.

 The Extract-Transform-Load (ETL) process is a critical data management procedure that prepares raw data for analysis by extracting it from various sources, transforming it into a consistent format that aligns with analysis requirements, and loading it into a destination system for use.
-In the context of generating real-world evidence (RWE) and ensuring adherence to a Common Data Model (CDM) like OMOP, the ETL process is indispensable.
+In the context of generating real-world evidence (RWE) and ensuring adherence to a CDM like OMOP, the ETL process is indispensable.
 It enables the standardization of observational healthcare data—often fragmented across different systems and formats—into a unified structure.
 This standardization is essential not only for the interoperability of data across different healthcare databases but also for ensuring that analyses conducted on these data are reliable, scalable, and reproducible.
 For more information on the ETL process and how OHDSI tools can be utilizied to perform it for a particular data source, please visit this page.

 Real-world data sources that adhere to the OMOP CDM are varied and rich, including, but not limited to: